cosmodesi/desigaldev/AgnCats/dr1/README.md

 Description
 ===========

-This AGN/QSO catalog has been created based on the emission line measurements from FastSpecFit v3.2, corresponding to the Fuji value-added catalog which was publicly released in December 2023 as the DESI Early Data Release (DESI/EDR): https://fastspecfit.readthedocs.io/en/latest/fuji.html.
+This AGN/QSO catalog has been created based on the emission line measurements from FastSpecFit v2.1, corresponding to the Iron value-added catalog which will publicly released in 2025 as the DESI First Data Release (DESI/DR1): https://fastspecfit.readthedocs.io/en/latest/iron.html.
 Most of the redshifts come from the Redrock catalog.
 For some QSO, the Redrock redshifts are incorrect and have been updated using the machine-learning algorithm QuasarNet or the MgII Afterburner.

 **AGN diagnostics used in the catalog:**